grahamcarman/docs/astro/env-vars-astro.md

     - Your Astro project's `.env` file
     - Using Astro CLI commands `astro deployment variable create` and `astro deployment variable update`

-The method you choose will depend on your specific use case.
+The method you choose depends on your [specific use case](/astro/env-vars-overview#choose-the-strategy-to-manage-environment-variables).

 Use this document to understand how to use these methods to create environment variables on Astro.